alexandermut/vcard/ROADMAP.md

 ---

 ## 🦀 Future Architecture: Rust & WebAssembly
-**Goal:** Migrate performance-critical and complex logic to Rust (compiled to WebAssembly) for maximum speed, type safety, and stability.
+**Goal:** Migrate performance-critical, memory-intensive, and complex logic to Rust (compiled to WebAssembly) for maximum speed, type safety, and stability.

 ### Why Rust?
-- **Performance:** Near-native speed for image processing and parsing.
+- **Performance:** Near-native speed for image processing, parsing, and O(n²) algorithms.
-- **Safety:** Memory safety and strict type system prevent runtime crashes.
+- **Safety:** Memory safety and strict type system prevent runtime crashes (e.g., "undefined is not a function").
+- **Efficiency:** Better CPU utilization and lower battery consumption for mobile PWA users.
-- **Portability:** Core logic can be shared between Web, Desktop (Tauri), and Server.
+- **Portability:** Core logic can be shared between Web (WASM), Desktop (Tauri), and Server (Linux).

 ### Hybrid Architecture Concept
 The UI remains in **React/TypeScript** for flexibility and ecosystem access.
 The "Brain" of the application moves to **Rust/Wasm**.